aravind-ramaswami/arr229/lab7.md

 ![kf_python_trust_model](https://github.com/user-attachments/assets/59e539eb-c74c-41e5-95d4-d9d89e472716)

-The previous two graphs show the importance of tuning the covariance matrices, and my initial Kalman filter graph (1st one) was tuned pretty well.
+The previous two graphs show the importance of tuning the covariance matrices.
+As the sensor noise covariance increased, the Kalman filter put more trust in the model, causing the estimated states to differ from the measurements.
+This would be useful if your dynamic model was very good, but you had noisy sensors.
+Furthermore, these covariance values must be properly tuned before you deploy the kalman filter, or it will give incorrect state estimates.
+Since the TOF sensors are pretty accurate, my initial Kalman filter graph (1st one) was tuned pretty well.

 # Implement the Kalman Filter on the Robot